Is Property Transfer Tax Deductible?

 property-1131335531

-A property transfer tax is a tax on the transfer of property.
-The transfer transaction is similar to a buy/sell transaction in that property changes ownership.
+Property transfer taxes are taxes on property transfers.
+The transfer transaction is similar to a buy/sell transaction in that ownership of the property changes.
 There is still a closing, potentially a real estate agent, fees, and the title.
-But unlike a buy/sell transaction, there are no funds involved to purchase the property.
+However, unlike a buy/sell transaction, there are no funds involved.

 Can The Property Transfer Tax Be Deducted?